hhaggan/f9_tournament/docs/docs/deployment/nomad.md

 # Nomad

-This section describes how to deploy Bracket (frontend and backend) to [Nomad](https://www.nomadproject.io).
+This section describes how to deploy Forte9 (frontend and backend) to [Nomad](https://www.nomadproject.io).

 First, make sure you have a running Nomad cluster.
 See the